henry-huynh-3508/TripPlannerProject/README.md

 # TripPlannerProject

 This is a simple project that builds a trip planner web application.
+You can visit the live app at (https://henry-tripplanner.web.app/)

 ## Getting Started